8osco/academic_performance_analysis/README.md

 ## 12 Credits
+Research papers associated with the dataset:

-Amrieh, E. A., Hamtini, T., & Aljarah, I. (2016).
+- Amrieh, E. A., Hamtini, T., & Aljarah, I. (2016).
 Mining Educational Data to Predict Student’s academic Performance using Ensemble Methods.
 International Journal of Database Theory and Application, 9(8), 119-136.

-Amrieh, E. A., Hamtini, T., & Aljarah, I. (2015, November).
+- Amrieh, E. A., Hamtini, T., & Aljarah, I. (2015, November).
 Preprocessing and analyzing educational data set using X-API for improving student's performance.
 In Applied Electrical Engineering and Computing Technologies (AEECT), 2015 IEEE Jordan Conference on (pp. 1-5).
 IEEE.

 ChatGPT and GitHub Copilot for ideation such as hypotheses filtering, learning and checking understanding of data analytical concepts and techniques, code creation and clarification.